 Data analysis proceeds as follows: After a sample is measured, a model is constructed to describe the sample.
 The model is used to calculate the predicted response from Fresnel’s equations which describe each material with thickness and optical constants.
 If these values are not known, an estimate is given for the purpose of the preliminary calculation.
 The calculated values are compared to experimental data.
 Any unknown material properties can then be varied to improve the match between experiment and calculation.
 The number of unknown properties should not exceed the amount of information contained in the experimental data.
 For example, a single-wavelength ellipsometer produces two data points (Ψ,Δ) which allows a maximum of two material properties to be determined.
 Finding the best match between the model and the experiment is typically achieved through regression.
 An estimator, like the Mean Squared Error (MSE), is used to quantify the difference between curves.
 The unknown parameters are allowed to vary until the minimum MSE is reached.

 The best answer corresponds to the lowest MSE.
-For example, Figure 11A shows the MSE curve versus film thickness for a transparent film on silicon.
+For example, the figure below shows the MSE curve versus film thickness for a transparent film on silicon.
 There are multiple “local” minima, but the lowest MSE value occurs at a thickness = 749 nm.
 This corresponds to the correct film thickness.
 It is possible that the regression algorithm will mistakenly fall into a “local” minima depending on the starting thickness and the MSE structural conditions.
-Comparing the results by eye for the lowest MSE and a local minima allows you to distinguish the true minima easily (see Figures 11b and c).
+Comparing the results by eye for the lowest MSE and a local minima allows you to distinguish the true global minimum easily.